-- Yes Capture those who receive IV Nitrates 24 hours preceding entry into the OR. - No Patient did not receive IV Nitrates within 24 hours preceding entry into OR.
+- Yes Capture those who receive IV Nitrates 24 hours preceding entry into the OR.
+Update Oct 2020 Do NOT include one-time boluses of Nitroglycerin. - No Patient did not receive IV Nitrates within 24 hours preceding entry into OR.

 Long Name: Meds-Other Antianginal Medication Therapy For More Than 2 Weeks